dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/3-update-item/index.md

 ## Response

-The data is returned with the same response syntax as the [DynamoDB UpdateItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html#API_UpdateItem_ResponseElements).
+The data is returned with the same response syntax as from the [DynamoDB UpdateItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_UpdateItem.html#API_UpdateItem_ResponseElements).
 If present, the returned attributes are formatted by the Entity.

-You can use the `UpdateItemResponse` type to explicitely type an object as a `UpdateItemCommand` response:
+You can use the `UpdateItemResponse` type to explicitly type an object as a `UpdateItemCommand` response object:

 ```ts
 import type { UpdateItemResponse } from 'dynamodb-toolbox/entity/actions/update'